stjudecloud/docs/docs/guides/data/creating-an-app.md

 $ Choose an instance type for your app [mem1_ssd1_x4]: azure:mem1_ssd1_x4
 ```

-The `FastQC` executable supports a variety of file formats (BAM, SAM, FastQ, etc.), and outputs a HTML report and a zip file that contains all the graphs and data.
+The FastQC executable supports a variety of file formats (BAM, SAM, FastQ, etc.), and outputs a HTML report and a zip file that contains all the graphs and data.
 We will use that knowledge to write the input and output parameters for our application.
 We can also specify other parameters such as the timeout policy, programming language, and instance type.
 For more information, refer to the [IO and Run Specification](https://wiki.dnanexus.com/API-Specification-v1.0.0/IO-and-Run-Specifications#Run-Specification) guide.

-## Integrating FastQC
+## Integrating Tools and Packages

 Once we have finished creating the basic FastQC application using `dx-app-wizard`, the project structure should look like: